-BOOK PROJECTS
+BOOK PROJECT

 GROUP PROJECTS

-KSPS-Gachon Korea Inequality Research Lab (KIRL)
+Korea Inequality Research Lab (KIRL)

-Launched in December 2018, with a generous five-year grant (December 2018-December 2023) from the Korean Studies Promotion Service (KSPS) at the Academy of Korean Studies, the KSPS-Gachon Korea Inequality Research Lab (Director Jong-sung You, Mentor Stephan Haggard) is committed to developing new theories and empirical findings on the causes and consequences of inequality and proposing alternative social policies.
+Launched in December 2018, with a generous five-year grant (December 2018-December 2023) from the Korean Studies Promotion Service (KSPS) at the Academy of Korean Studies, the Korea Inequality Research Lab (Director Jong-sung You, Mentor Stephan Haggard) is committed to developing new theories and empirical findings on the causes and consequences of inequality and proposing alternative social policies.

 For this purpose, the lab promotes collaborative research among 15 top-level domestic and international scholars.
 Based on the multidisciplinary approach in the fields of economics, politics and public policy, the lab conducts comparative studies of inequality, focusing on Korea.
 The lab aims to place Korean studies at the center of new cutting-edge research on inequality, comparing Korea with neighbouring East Asian countries such as Japan and Taiwan and the Western advanced welfare states.